 Trumpet Pedagogy for All Ages and Abilities

-• Therefore, the air and the ear plays the trumpet.
+• Therefore, the enrgy in the air and the ear plays the trumpet.
 You do not need to buzz your lips.
 In fact, doing so will cause problems.
 I discourage lip and mouthpiece buzzing for this reason.

 • Breathe as naturally as possible.
 Lay down and observe how you breathe in this position.
 The abdomen should rise on the inbreath and fall on the outbreath.
 When standing, the gut should relax on the inbreath, and the chest should rise and expand on the outbreath.
 Then, let the music teach the body how to breathe.